amplication/docs/docs/getting-started/generated-app.md

 ## Projects Structure

-The code for your generated service is built from two projects, each in a separate folder, `server`, and an optional `admin`:
+The code for your generated service is built from a `server` project folder, and an optional `admin` folder for Node.js services:

 ```
 /
 |-- server/
 |   |-- (Your generated Server code)
 |-- admin/
-    |-- (Your generated Admin UI code)
+|-- (Your generated Admin UI code for Node.js services)
 ```

 Let's review what these two folders contain:

 ### Server

-The server project provides all the back-end services of your application, like REST API, GraphQL API, authentication, authorization, logging, data validation, and connection to the database.
+The server project provides all the back-end services of your application, like REST API, GraphQL API (for Node.js), authentication, authorization, logging, data validation, and connection to the database.

 :::note
-The following diagram shows a Node.js-generated service using PostgreSQL as an example.
-Other databases are also supported.
+The following diagram shows a Node.js-generated service as an example.
+Both Node.js and .NET are supported.
 :::

 ![](./assets/generated-app/app-components2.jpg)

 ### Admin

-The Admin project provide a React application with ready-made forms for creating and editing all the data models of your application.
+For Node.js services, the Admin project provides a React application with ready-made forms for creating and editing all the data models of your application.
 The React app is pre-configured to work with the server and comes with all the boilerplate and foundation for your client - routing and navigation, authentication, permissions, menu, breadcrumbs, error handling and much more.

 ![](./assets/generated-app/admin-ui.png)